What is Pachinko? A Guide to Pachinko Machines

 When it comes to online casinos, though, it’s a different story.
 Many leading software providers and casinos have jumped on the Pachinko bandwagon as they look to stand out from the crowd.
 In fact, you can even find a live version of the game in many of the industry’s live casinos, proving just how popular this Japanese game is.

 It’s certain that we’ll never see the one-time children’s game Pachinko become a cultural phenomenon in other countries as it is in Japan.
-But thanks to the world of online casinos and new Pachinko titles, it will surely appear on many UK betting platforms.
+But thanks to the world of online casinos and new Pachinko titles, it will surely appear on many UK casino platforms.